Last Updated on September 7, 2022 by Editor

 Putnam has become a performing and fine arts center.
 Incredibly, it’s home to four performing arts and music venues (unheard of for a town of 9,000) and some great shops as well.
 The following are drawing visitors from Boston (less than an hour away), Providence RI, New York, and from even farther afield.

-WALK/BIKE: River Mills Heritage Trail Putnam CT
+WALK/BIKE: Putnam River Trail Putnam CT

 Studded with historical markers, this 1.1 mile trail along the Quinebaug River commemorates Putnam’s link to the Industrial Revolution.
 Make sure to see the Cargil Falls Mill on Pomfret Street.
 It’s the oldest cotton mill site in the country (1807).